Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Probabilistic Circuits for MTP

-where $\paramsx{t}=\{\boldsymbol{\omega}_t, \boldsymbol{\phi}_t\}$ denote the set of circuit parameters, i.e., all sum unit parameters $\boldsymbol{\omega}_t$ and input unit parameterisations $\boldsymbol{\phi}_t$ which depend on the context $\vx_{\leq t}$; and $Z_{\paramsx{t}}$ denotes the partition function of $c$, i.e., $Z_{\paramsx{t}} = \sum_{x_{t+1},\ldots,x_{t+n}\in\calV^n} c(x_{t+1},\ldots,x_{t+n}; \paramsx{t})$.
-Note that the PC architectures we are interested in are already normalised or always allow computing the partition function in a single feedforward step (see \citet{choi2020pc} and \cref{app:str-prop-pcs}).
+Note that the PC architectures we are interested in are already normalised or always allow computing the partition function in a single feed-forward step (see~\citet{choi2020pc} and \cref{app:str-prop-pcs}).
 At the same time, we can easily sample from PCs in a single feedforward pass, as discussed in \cref{app:sampling-pcs}.
-Crucially, within the framework of PCs, we can recover the \ref{eq:n-indep-prob} and \ref{eq:r-cp} parameterisations for MTP and several other architectures that generalise tensor factorisations \citep{loconte2025what} that can be used as novel MTP models, each offering a different expressiveness-efficiency trade-off.
+Crucially, within the framework of PCs, we can recover the \ref{eq:n-indep-prob} and \ref{eq:r-cp} parameterisations for MTP and several other architectures that generalise tensor factorisations~\citep{loconte2025what}, each offering a different expressiveness-efficiency trade-off.
 We do so while abstracting away from each model's original formulation and obtain a unified way to parameterise MTP LLMs, as discussed next.